Info Package - What you need to know

 ECTS makes study programmes easy to read and compare.
 It can be used for all types of programmes, whatever their mode of delivery, and for lifelong learning purposes.
 It serves both mobile and non-mobile students: it can be used for accumulation within an institution and for transfer between institutions.
 For these reasons the well-known acronym ECTS now stands for European Credit Transfer and Accumulation System.

 The ECTS is a student-centred system based on the student workload required to achieve the objectives of a programme of study.
 These objectives should preferably be specified in terms of learning outcomes and competencies to be acquired.
 It is based on the principle that 60 credits measure the workload of a full-time student during one academic year, 30 credits for a study semester and 20 credits for a study trimester.
-The student workload of a full-time study programme in Europe amounts in most cases to around 1500-1800 hours per year and in those cases one credit stands for around 25 to 30 working hours.
+The student workload of a full-time study programme in Europe amounts in most cases to around 1500-1800 hours per year and in those cases, one credit stands for around 25 to 30 working hours.
 Credits in ECTS can only be obtained after successful completion of the work required and appropriate assessment of the learning outcomes achieved.
-Learning outcomes are sets of competences, expressing what the student will know, understand or be able to do after completion of a process of learning, long or short.
+Learning outcomes are sets of competencies, expressing what the student will know, understand or be able to do after completion of a process of learning, long or short.

 Student workload in ECTS consists of the time required to complete all planned learning activities such as attending lectures, seminars, independent and private study, preparation of projects, examinations, and so forth.
 Credits are allocated to all educational components of a study programme (such as modules, courses, placements, dissertation work, etc.) and reflect the quantity of work each component requires to achieve its specific objectives or learning outcomes in relation to the total quantity of work necessary to complete a full year of study successfully.
 The ECTS is based on three core elements: information (about study programmes and students academic records), mutual agreement (between the partner institutions and the students) and the use of ECTS credits (quantified students workload).
 These three core elements are translated into three key features: